grommet/grommet-toolbox/README.md

 * Test infrastructure based on tape and gulp watch
 * Code coverage using Istanbul
 * Convert raw svgs to Grommet icons with accessibility support
+* Bundle your project and its dependencies in a compressed file

 grommet-toolbox runs on top of Gulp.